pavanvnk/repochat/README.md

 ## Branches

-Repochat offers two branches with distinct functionalities:
+Repochat offers 2 branches with distinct functionalities:

 ### Main Branch

 The [main](https://github.com/pnkvalavala/repochat) branch of Repochat is designed to run entirely on your local machine.
-This version of Repochat doesn't rely on external API calls and offers greater control over your data and processing.
+This version of Repochat doesn't rely on external API calls and offers greater control over your data.
 If you're looking for a self-contained solution, the `main` branch is the way to go.

 ### Cloud Branch